 They might also make up the walls of Avebury’s other famous landmark – the pub, which is the only one in the world inside a stone circle.
-A legacy of pre-19th century thinking when the stones were seen as a building material than an ancient relic to be preserved intact.
+A legacy of pre 19th-century thinking when the stones were seen as a building material than an ancient relic to be preserved intact.

 One of the great joys of Avebury is that despite its fame, it’s far less famous than Stonehenge, and hence an awful lot quieter.
 It’s also freely accessible to wander around the inside of the stones, go up to them, touch and caress them.
-Indeed, with a decent chunk of village and a main road running through the middle, it would be very difficult to seal the stones off from visitors.
+Indeed, with a decent chunk of the village and the main road running through the middle, it would be very difficult to seal the stones off from visitors.

-The high earthen bank that runs around gives a good view across the circles, and on hot days, a solitary tree offers much needed shade.
+The high earthen bank that runs around gives a good view across the circles, and on hot days, a solitary tree offers much-needed shade.

 There’s little in the way of interpretive signs, you are left to absorb the grandeur of the stones for yourself and make up your own mind about them.